danielgaskell/scc/doc/symbos.md

     unsigned char flags;      // flags (see below) unsigned char textcolor;  // (foreground << 4) | background, when using INPUT_ALTCOLS flag unsigned char unused2;
-    char* font;               // font address, when using INPUT_ALTFONT flag unsigned char unused3;
+    char* font;               // font address, when using INPUT_ALTFONT flag (in data segment) unsigned char unused3;
-    unsigned short lines;     // number of lines of text (should be 1 if textbox is empty) signed short wrapwidth;   // wrapping width, in pixels (-1 for no wrapping) unsigned short maxlines;  // maximum number of lines signed short xvisible;    // (used internally, -8 to force reformatting) signed short yvisible;    // (used internally, set to 0) void* self;               // address of this data record unsigned short xtotal;    // (used internally, set to 0)
+    unsigned short lines;     // number of lines of text signed short wrapwidth;   // wrapping width, in pixels (-1 for no wrapping) unsigned short maxlines;  // maximum number of lines signed short xvisible;    // (used internally, set to -8 initially to force reformatting) signed short yvisible;    // (used internally, set to 0) void* self;               // address of this data record unsigned short xtotal;    // (used internally, set to 0)